enonic/old-xp-doc/doc/getting-started/my-first-app.rst

-If you think the location question is noisy,
-We added a simple configuration button to the part (using the city-list.xml file)
+If you think the location question is bothersome, we added a simple configuration button to the part (using the city-list.xml file)
 - so you can turn this feature on/off.
 Simply select the part in live edit, open the context panel and toggle on/off.

 MISSING Image to turn feature on/off (radiobuttons?)

-**MISSING SAMPLE DATA**

 Go Online